 There is no cell service in Cades Cove, so ride smart and be safe.
 Alert other riders and walkers when you are passing.
 When turning left, always glance over your shoulder to make sure the coast is clear.

 Most of all, have fun!
-Enjoy the stunning scenery and exploring historic structures.
+Enjoy the stunning scenery and explore historic structures.
 Who knows, you may even spot a bear!